cal3368/Chess/docs/Checkpoint.md

   - Are structure does not currently follow our desired final result of following the MVC format.
 Currently we have one file for tests, one for the board, and one for the other functions.
 We will look to refine the structure as we progress.
 - Pose any questions that you may have about your project and/or request feedback on specific aspects of the project.

+  - Would it be possible to somehow change our input retrieval and check by using a parser?

+  - For the newBoard function, is there a better way to instantiate the pieces instead of using a list of every piece?